North Korea nuclear test poses sanctions dilemma for major powers

 Republican leaders of the U.S. House of Representatives are considering a vote as soon as next week on long-delayed legislation to impose stiffer punishments on foreign companies doing business with Pyongyang, U.S. congressional sources said on Wednesday.

-The bill would target banks facilitating North Korea's nuclear program and authorize freezing of U.S. assets of those directly linked to illicit North Korean activities.
-It would also penalize those involved in business providing North Korea with hard currency.
+The bill would target banks facilitating North Korea's nuclear programme and authorise freezing of U.S. assets of those directly linked to illicit North Korean activities.
+It would also penalise those involved in business providing North Korea with hard currency.

 A Republican congressional aide said U.S. sanctions could go even further by freezing the assets of North Korean leaders as they had targeted leaders in Belarus, Zimbabwe and Russia, or focus on money laundering as they had done in Myanmar and Iran.